 The Trantian mercenary crossbowmen and halberdiers watched as the few surviving Pavonan pistoliers found the courage to rally.

 The Pavonan gunners on the hill could not believe their luck as they aligned the barrel of their piece to aim down a line of the Compagnia del Sole’s mounted men at arms.
-Lowering the linstock to touch the burning matchcord to the trail of bruised powder dribbled behind the touchhole they sent a roundshot through no less than five of the armoured riders.
-The survivors, the men of the front-rank, were stunned, then their shock turned into anger rather than fear – anger at their own stupidity as well as at the foe.
+Lowering the linstock to touch the burning matchcord to the trail of bruised powder dribbled behind the touchhole, they sent a roundshot through no less than five of the armoured riders.
+The survivors were stunned, their shock quickly turning into anger, at their own stupidity as well as at the foe.
 (Game Note: Boy, was I cursing.
 Those figures took me ages to paint!)

 Unwilling to allow the Pavonans to gain all the initiative, and hoping somehow to buy some time for the prince’s knights and the mercenary halberdiers to get themselves into the fight, the Trantian militia pikemen now charged the blue and white swordsmen before them.
 As the two regiments clashed, the banners flew thick above them, for each side carried both their own regimental and their armies’ banners.
-The fight was instantly bloody, a furious melee in which seven swordsmen and six pikemen died while the commanders fought gallantly in their midst.
+The fight became instantly a bloody, furious melee, in which seven swordsmen and six pikemen died, while the commanders fought frantically in their midst.
 (Game Note: Annoyingly, I forgot to direct any of up to six possible, re-rolling ones, attacks against the enemy wizard, who would surely have perished had I done so!)

 Two more pistoliers died.
-The surviving pair, perhaps too exhausted, battered and bruised to fully comprehend the awful damage done to them, simply spurred their horses away from the smoke that wreathed them and galloped back towards the centre of the field.
+The surviving pair, apparently too exhausted, battered and bruised to comprehend fully the awful damage done to them, simply spurred their horses away from the smoke that wreathed them and galloped back towards the centre of the field.